2015 Nissan LeafEnlarge Photo

 The Nissan Leaf, on the other hand, is a dedicated design with distinctive styling--no grille up front and lengthy clear headlight units that stretch far back along the fender line and are are topped with aerodynamic fins.
 It's an unusual and, to many, polarizing look.

-So you can decide whether you want a car whose design says, "Hey, I'm electric!" or one that hides its plug-in running gear in an utterly conventional body shared with a gasoline compact.
+One is a car whose design says, "Hey, I'm electric!"
+The other hides its plug-in running gear in an utterly conventional body shared with a gasoline compact.

 The Focus Electric does just slightly better on both counts, with a rated 76 miles of range and a 105 MPGe rating.
 It also retains the good roadholding and fun driving experience of the stock Focus, and its 107-kilowatt (143-horsepower) motor is more powerful than the Leaf's 80-kW (107-hp)--though the Focus Electric is also heavier.
 Both cars fit 6.6-kilowatt chargers (the very lowest-end model of the Leaf makes do with a slower 3.3-kW charger).

 The Ford Focus Electric is built in Wayne, Michigan, on the same assembly lines as gasoline Focus models.
 U.S. Leaf models are produced in Smyrna, Tennessee, and powered by U.S.-fabricated lithium-ion cells as well.

-In the end, buyers need to decide if they want a low-volume, pretty-much invisible electric car, or a more distinctive design sold in much higher numbers.
+In the end, buyers need to decide if they want a low-volume, pretty-much invisible electric car, or a more distinctive design that's sold in much higher numbers.
 Thus far, the market seems to prefer the latter--but if Ford ever decides to get serious about battery-powered cars, it's cut its teeth on the Focus Electric and produced a perfectly good electric car in the process.